Hugh Jackman: 2000–2004: Breakthrough with Wolverine and the X-Men

 Jackman reprised his role in 2003's X2, 2006's X-Men: The Last Stand, and the 2009 prequel X-Men Origins: Wolverine, where Troye Sivan played the younger version of James Howlett.
 He also cameoed as Wolverine in 2011's X-Men: First Class.
 He returned for the role of Wolverine again in 2013's The Wolverine, a stand-alone sequel taking place after the events of X-Men: The Last Stand, and reprised the character in the 2014 sequel X-Men: Days of Future Past and briefly in the 2016 follow-up X-Men: Apocalypse.
 In 2015, Jackman announced that the 2017 sequel to The Wolverine, Logan, was the final time that he would play the role.
 It earned him the Guinness World Record of "longest career as a live-action Marvel superhero", although this record has since been surpassed.

 Jackman starred as Leopold in the 2001 romantic comedy film Kate & Leopold, a role for which he received a Best Actor Golden Globe nomination.
 Jackman plays a Victorian English duke who accidentally time-travels to 21st-century Manhattan, where he meets Kate (Meg Ryan), a cynical advertising executive.
-In 2001, Jackman also starred in the action/drama Swordfish with John Travolta and Halle Berry.
-This was the second time Jackman worked with Berry, and the two have worked together thrice more in the X-Men movies.
-He hosted an episode of Saturday Night Live in 2001.
+In 2001, Jackman starred in the action thriller Swordfish alongside John Travolta and Halle Berry, marking his second collaboration with Berry following X-Men (2000) and preceding three further appearances together in the X-Men film series.
+He also hosted an episode of Saturday Night Live in 2001.

 In 2002, Jackman sang the role of Billy Bigelow in the musical Carousel in a special concert performance at Carnegie Hall with the Orchestra of St. Luke's.
 In 2004, Jackman won the Tony Award and the Drama Desk Award for Outstanding Actor in a Musical for his 2003–2004 Broadway portrayal of Australian songwriter and performer Peter Allen in the hit musical The Boy from Oz, which he also performed in Australia in 2006.
 In addition, Jackman hosted the Tony Awards in 2003, 2004, and 2005, garnering positive reviews.
 His hosting of the 2004 Tony Awards earned him an Emmy Award for Outstanding Individual Performer in a Variety, Musical or Comedy program.

 After 2003's X2, Jackman played the title role of monster killer Gabriel Van Helsing in the 2004 film Van Helsing.
 Jackman and the film were noted in Bruce A. McClelland's book Slayers and Their Vampires: A Cultural History of Killing the Dead.